 Most people in California understand that we have a housing shortage, and most people would like housing to cost less, particularly in the Bay Area and Los Angeles.
 But every reform proposal has powerful opponents, and thus far, no one has found a politically-viable way to change the system.

 The housing shortage in California is a long-term problem that is being acutely felt right now.
 In coastal cities like San Francisco, the median home price is well over $1 million, which only 13 percent of the city’s households can afford .
 Low-income households are particularly vulnerable, with nearly 1.7 million of the state’s low-income households paying more than 50 percent of their annual income toward housing costs .

 With construction costs for all development continuing to increase, the cost to build subsidized affordable housing is skyrocketing.
-The public subsidy for an affordable unit is typically around $500,000 and has reached as high as $800,000.
+The total development cost for an affordable unit is typically around $500,000 and has reached as high as $700,000.
 Further, middle-income households can’t afford housing at market prices yet don’t qualify for most affordable housing programs.

 It’s imperative that the state, the federal and local governments continue to subsidize affordable housing for low-income households.
 But we also need to address the market in order to address the needs of the middle.
 We will never have enough funding to build enough affordable housing for all who qualify; most people in California will be getting their housing in the market .